Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 4: Hybrid Momentum Scheduling

 \section{Experiment 4: Hybrid Momentum Scheduling}

-Experiments~1--3 revealed a tension: physics momentum ($\mu = 1 - 2\sqrt{\alpha}$) converges to 90\% accuracy $1.9\times$ faster than baseline, but baseline ($\mu = 0.9$) reaches the final 95\% sooner (epoch~175 vs.\ 183).
+Experiment~1 revealed a tension: physics momentum ($\mu = 1 - 2\sqrt{\alpha}$) converges to 90\% accuracy about twice as fast as baseline ($2.34\times$ multi-seed), but baseline ($\mu = 0.9$) reaches the final 95\% sooner (epoch~174 vs.\ 190 on seed~42).
 The physics schedule is near-critically damped, which suppresses the oscillation that helps escape shallow local minima in the late-training landscape.
 Baseline's underdamped regime acts as implicit exploration, beneficial when the remaining errors involve subtle feature distinctions.

 This motivates a \textbf{hybrid schedule}: use physics momentum for fast early convergence, then switch to baseline momentum for the final push.